Learn more about the Berkeley Pre-College Scholars Program

 Pre-College Scholars Residential track fee includes tuition & fees, housing, meals, orientation, excursions & activities, basic health insurance plan, and on-site support.

 Please note that the cost of any necessary flights to and from the Bay Area and all other miscellaneous or personal expenses are the responsibility of the student.
-See here for more information.
+Visit our Help Center for more information.

 Fees are subject to change.

-For information on how to pay the charges on your account, visit our Student & Billing Services webpage.
+For information on how to pay the charges on your account, visit the Student Billing Payments and Refunds webpage.
 Fee Payment Plan and Third Party Contracts are not accepted payment options for Pre-College Scholars students

 All fees are non-refundable, and no partial refunds will be issued should a student withdraw from the program or drop a class after this deadline.